 As a day where events around the world take place, centralized around this topic, we can create a stronger call to our local governments to restore and protect these rich resources.

 We hope that people of all ages can attend World Fish Migration Day events to learn about rivers and fishes.
 Only this way can we work towards better protecting them.

 When it comes to what types of events you can host for World Fish Migration Day, the list is endless!
-In the past, we have seen river cleanups, aquarium/museum exhibits and field trips, kayak trips, citizen science labs, movie screenings, and more.
+In the past, we have seen river cleanups, aquarium/museum exhibits and field trips, kayak trips, citizen science labs, movie screenings, global webinars, and more.
 Your event can be as small or large as you want!
-Check out our events page for even more inspiration.
+Check out our past events page for even more inspiration.

 The goal of your event should broadly encapsulate the greater purpose of World Fish Migration Day.
 Some questions you can ask yourself are: does my event educate, inspire, and give people the tools to connect with their local rivers and fish?
 And does my event feel connected to the broader global movement?
 If yes, then you have achieved the goals of World Fish Migration Day!

 Our recruitment team is available to answer any questions you may have!
 All our available FREE materials are on our downloads site that you may use for your event.
 We also try to highlight events through our social media channels and occasionally in our newsletters.
 Be sure to follow us on these channels, so you are getting the latest information!
 Unfortunately, we do not provide financial support for individual events.
 Still, we hope having free resources on our website, and extra social media exposure makes up for it!

 Please find all the available materials on our downloads page.
 Should you like to have something translated to your language, let us know!
 We can try to provide a working file.